 The drive to Vasquez Rocks will take you about an hour from the San Fernando Valley, a little longer from downtown Los Angeles.
 Allow about an hour and a half from Orange County, traffic permitting.

 The Park is open May 1 through September 30, 8:00 am – 8:00 pm, and October 1 through April 30 from 8:00 am – 5:00 pm.
-The area is a desert climate, and park hours can be affected by extreme heat, check weather conditions before making this trek.
+The area has a desert climate, and extreme heat can affect park hours; check weather conditions before making this trek.

 You Might Like These Trips